CaesarXInsanium/StructureInterpretationNotes/README.md

 - [X] configure Neovim for note-taking.
 Since I am back this is hard, I have configured Neovim to be a good TEXT editor, less focus on code editing
 - [x] write compiler in GNU Guile
+- get rid of makefile
+- add support for EPUB
+- [ ] chapters 1 and 2

 A lot of TODOs failed bacause I suck, as such they were deleted.